Help us answer more calls for support at this crucial time

 Every 90 minutes, someone in the UK or Ireland takes their own life

-In the UK, men are three times more likely to take their own lives than women
+In the UK, males are three times more likely to die by suicide than females.

 Everything that’s been said about our service being needed more than ever is true.
 Most of my calls were intense.
 I was so glad I could be there.
 And the callers were all so grateful too.